All Episodes

 Oh, it's raining.

-And it's like when you think of or if you look at children and they're like, It's snowing.
+And it's like when you think of, or if you look at children and they're like, it's snowing.

-It's no.
+It's snow.

-I remember when I was a kid.
+I remember when I was a kid, it snowed no school today.

-Then I'd go out and make snowballs, hang on the back of cars and get arrested and then get in trouble.
+Then I'd go out and make snowballs, hang on the back of cars and get arrested and get in trouble.

 But it was the happiest time of my life.